lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Linux/Linux-Sysadmin.md

         restart all
         tail <name>   # JSON log

--   sudo - Solving issue

-        nagios sudo: no tty present and no askpass program specified

-    by adding

-        Defaults:<user name> !requiretty
-        Defaults:<user name> !visiblepw

-    at the end of /etc/sudoers.
-Note that this issue can also indicate a password prompt when you run a different command than you expect.
-In any case if you can't solve it check /var/log/auth.log to see what the real command is.

--   sudo - List user permissions:

-        sudo -l -U <user>

 -   pv - Visualize pipe progress:

         pv -cN source < linux-3.4.0.tar.bz2 | bzcat | pv -cN bzcat | gzip -9 | pv -cN gzip > linux-3.4.0.tar.gz